balaji-dr/G-Terminail/README.md

-# Terminal Gmail
+# G-Terminail

-A simple Gmail client that runs in a Terminal.
+A simple Gmail client that runs in your Terminal.

 ## Description